MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/tpm/backup-tpm-recovery-information-to-ad-ds.md

 # Backup the TPM recovery information to AD DS

-With Windows 11, you can back up a computer's Trusted Platform Module (TPM) information to Active Directory Domain Services (AD DS).
-By doing this, you can use AD DS to administer the TPM from a remote computer.
-The procedure is the same as it was for Windows 8.1.
+In Windows 11, you can backup a device's Trusted Platform Module (TPM) information to Active Directory Domain Services (AD DS), enabling remote management of the TPM.

 For more information, see [Backup the TPM Recovery Information to AD DS](/previous-versions/windows/it-pro/windows-8.1-and-8/dn466534(v=ws.11)).